Edmund Atkinson School: History

 Edmund Atkinson was a Detroit lawyer who served on the city council from 1900 to 1904, and worked as Assistant Corporation Council for the city and for the Detroit Board of Education.
 His namesake, the Edmund Atkinson School, was designed as a multi-unit school by the architectural firm of McGrath, Dohmen, & Page.
 The first unit was built in 1927 with a capacity for 580 pupils in kindergarten through eighth grade.
 It opened the following year, serving students who were primarily first generation immigrants from Eastern European or the Middle East, as well as African American students.

-The second unit, unit, containing an auditorium, gymnasium, practical arts room, three classrooms and a combination lunch/playroom, was built in 1931.
+The second unit, containing an auditorium, gymnasium, practical arts room, three classrooms and a combination lunch/playroom, was built in 1931.
 The third unit planned by McGrath, Dohmen, & Page was never built; however, a temporary building with two self-contained classrooms was installed in 1955, and by 1961, the school was serving 880 students in kindergarten through sixth grade.
 Detroit Public Schools closed the building in 2007, and in 2010 sold it to National Heritage Academy for $600,000.
 The new owners invested $6 million to renovate the building, and reopened it in the fall of 2010 as Legacy Charter Academy.
 The academy began with K–5 grades, and expanded to K–8.